oddjobs-maple/odd_job_guides/swashbuckler/README.md

-long duration (well, as long as the target never dies&hellip;), and will cause you to always strike the target any time that it&rsquo;s possible for you to do so (i.e. you&rsquo;re in range and aiming in the relevant direction), regardless of any other enemies that would obstruct your attack.
+long duration (well, as long as the target never dies&hellip;), and will cause you to always strike the target any time that it&rsquo;s possible for you to do so (i.e. you&rsquo;re in range and aiming in the relevant direction), regardless of any other other enemies that would obstruct your attack.

 Then we save up some SP, because Burst Fire is unfortunately only better DPS once it&rsquo;s at roughly level &ge;11 or so.
 It could possibly vary a bit,